alibaba/react-intl-universal/README.md

 ```js
 intl.get('hello', { name: <b>Tony</b> }); // ["Hello ", React.createElement('b', null, Tony)]
 ```

-You can embed a React Element as a variable as part of a message.
-React will know what to do with this, since this version returns an Array with strings and React Element objects, preserving the node structure.

 ### Plural Form and Number Thousands Separators